 Someone with ADHD may feel insecure and depressed, so be their wingman.
 Help them interpret social cues -- something some folks with ADHD struggle with -- and have a visual signal to let them know if they're doing something inappropriate, such as interrupting.
 Practice for situations like parties ahead of time, imagining conversations and talking points to help ease their anxiety and maybe prevent blurting out something awkward.

-There's reason behind their temper.
+There's a reason behind their temper.

 People with ADHD can lose their cool more easily.
 Seemingly minor things might set off major explosions -- being stuck in traffic, for example, or misplacing an important report for work.